-This is not to say that this attests to dependence between the stories; the contradictions still remain and prove that the Priestly story was not written as a continuation to the other stories.
-However, the general similarity is sufficient in order for the compiler to see a single event in all three and to accordingly make the decision to weave them together so that they represent a single account and not to include them as separate accounts as he had in other cases.
-While we cannot unequivocally determine that this is the case, it is not impossible that in Phinehas’s actions, the compiler saw the fulfillment of the two other commands that led him to omit the concluding sentences of the two other stories which, it can be assumed, as in the Priestly story, included accounts – apparently more concise than the Priestly story – of the performance of the action required following the sin.
+These superficial similarities do not attest to dependence between the stories; the contradictions remain and prove that the Priestly story was not written as a continuation to the other stories.
+However, the general similarity was sufficient for the redactor to see a single event in all three and thereby decide to weave them together into a single account rather than joining them as separate accounts, as he had done in other cases.
+It is possible, though not certain, that the redactor perceived Phinehas’s actions as the fulfillment of the two commands in the previous stories and this led him to omit the concluding sentences of the two stories.
+It can be assumed that these endings also included descriptions of the actions required to be performed following the sin, accounts probably more concise than that of the Priestly story.

-And finally, when the three stories were connected, the compiler added the phrasingעל דבר פעור (“of the affair of Peor”) in two places in the Phinehas story and at another point later on in the text.
-This minimal addition is phrased in wording taken from the sources but not really belong to any of them, as seen not only from the context but also from the use of "Peor", instead of "Baal-peor".
-And finally, this short addition does not serve any ideological or theological purpose but rather comes to complete the process of tying the stories to one another – a process that was carried out by weaving them together based on their chronological order.
+Finally, when the three stories were combined, the redactor added the phrase “of the affair of Peor” (על דבר פעור) in two places in the Phinehas story and at another point later on in the text.
+This minimal addition is phrased in wording taken from the sources but not really belonging to any of them, as seen not only from the context but also from the use of "Peor", instead of "Baal-peor".
+This short addition does not serve any ideological or theological purpose but rather comes to complete the process of joining the stories to one another – a process carried out by weaving them together based on their chronological order.

 Conclusion

 The analysis in this article suggests that Numbers 25 is composed of three independent stories that were intertwined.
-These stories were created separately from each other and then joined together, rather than layer upon layer.
-This conclusion arises from the internal analysis of the chapter, from the connection between the different components of the chapter and other passages in and outside the Pentateuch, and from the "odd details problem" which makes it difficult to adopt the redactional strata model in this chapter.
-These findings confirm the specific and general conclusions of early and recent Documentarian scholars, and do not support the hypothesis of a separate redaction of the Book of Numbers.
+These stories were created separately from each other and then joined together, not created in layers.
+This conclusion has been made from an internal analysis of the chapter, from the connection between the different components of the chapter and other passages in and outside the Pentateuch, and from the "odd details problem" which makes it difficult to adopt the redactional strata model in this chapter.
+These findings confirm the specific and general conclusions of early and recent documentarian scholars, and do not support the hypothesis of a separate redaction of the Book of Numbers.

-It turns out that each one of the three parts that comprise the chapter is tightly connected with one of the Pentateuchal sources.
-Specifically, the story of the daughters of Moab is connected to the J source's passage in Exodus 34:14–16 while the punishment of impalement it includes prevents it from being viewed as a redaction layer.
-The Baal-peor story is the E source’s expression of an Israelite tradition also documented in the Book of Hosea, and the D source presents its version of this tradition that is apparently based on the E version.
-And the Phinehas story, which is not dependent on any others, is an inseparable part of the P source: It is part of the four covenants structure, it tells of Aaron’s successor, and prepares the ground for the war with Midian.
+Each of the three sections comprising the chapter is closely connected to one of the Pentateuchal sources.
+The story of the daughters of Moab is connected to the J source's passage in Exodus 34:14–16; the punishment of impalement included within it precludes it from being viewed as a redaction layer.
+The Baal-peor story is the E source’s expression of an Israelite tradition also documented in the Book of Hosea, and the D source presents its own version of this tradition, based apparently on the E version.
+The Phinehas story, which is not dependent on any others, is an integral component of the P source; as part of the four covenants structure, it tells of Aaron’s successor and prepares the ground for the war with Midian.